tailucas/base-app/README.md

 ### Prerequisites

-Beyond the Python dependencies defined in the [Poetry configuration](pyproject.toml), the package init carries hardcoded dependencies on [Sentry][sentry-url] and [1Password][1p-url] in order to function.
+Beyond the Python dependencies defined in the [project configuration](pyproject.toml), the package init carries hardcoded dependencies on [Sentry][sentry-url] and [1Password][1p-url] in order to function.
 Unless you want these and are effectively extending my [base project][baseapp-url], you're likely better off forking this package and cutting out what you do not need.

 ### Required Tools
 Install these tools and make sure that they are on the environment `$PATH`.